C2SM/extpar/docs/user_manual/user_manual_02_software_modules.md

 potentially get assigned unreasonable values because of the insufficiency of the bi-linear interpolation algorithm.

-To resolve this issue, for Extpar Version 5.4 a rewrite of those Fortran modules in Python, using the more sophisticated interpolation methods from CDO with support for all grids was conducted.
+To resolve this issue, for EXTPAR Version 5.4 a rewrite of those Fortran modules in Python, using the more sophisticated interpolation methods from CDO with support for all grids was conducted.
 Because the interpolation methods implemented in CDO are faster than those in